 Everyone knows how delicious is the taste of carefully home-canned produce from the family Vegetable Garden, but as a rule she cannot forget even for a moment the labor which Canning costs the women of the household.
 I myself have a small Vegetable Garden and do my Canning without assistance, three or four quarts at a time.
 Those who enjoy seeing their closet shelves fill with ranks of crystal jars as the Summer advances, will not find the work too hard; but for others who are not constituted for such old-fashioned domestic activity, a woman hired for the day, once a week, will nicely take care of the extra output of a small garden.

 The Bean Family is important among the green vegetables for winter use.
-String beans of the variety known as Tender Green are stringless, extra large, and will melt in the mouth even when the pods are five inches long.
-Not until the individual beans grow so large that they bulge the pod into misshapen swellings, do these super beans lose their tenderness, and they forfeit none of their juicy flavor in home panning.
-These of course will be planted in rotation so that a series of bean crops come on from early Summer until frost.
+String beans of the variety known as Tender Green are stringless, extra-large, and will melt in the mouth even when the pods are five inches long.
+Not until the individual beans grow so large that they bulge the pod into misshapen swellings, do these super beans lose their tenderness, and they forfeit none of their juicy flavors in home panning.
+These, of course, will be planted in rotation so that a series of bean crops come on from early Summer until frost.
 Even in sections where the Mexican bean beetle is rampant, this variety will produce several good heavy pickings before the pest gets the better of them.

 Wax Beans can also be canned successfully.
 Personally, I prefer to concentrate on the Tender Green which I consider superior both in quality and flavor.